nickgravish/MAE150/README.md

 In this homework you will use the skills you have developed so far to design a two-cam mechanism that will trace a laser along a shape of your choice.
-Items to be turned in in class are noted in [ red] }.
-For sections 1-2 you will find “HW\_4\_boiler\_plate.m” very useful.
-For sections 3-5 you will use the solidworks parts files in “laser\_cams.zip”.
+For sections 1-2 you will find “HW_4_boiler_plate.m” very useful.
+For sections 3-5 you will use the solidworks parts files in “laser_cams.zip”.

-A mechanical laser show as in [here](https://www.thingiverse.com/thing:2383299)
+This project is directly inspired by the mechanical laser show project on thingverse [here](https://www.thingiverse.com/thing:2383299)
 ![alt](laser.png)

+## The goal of the assignment

 ## Part 1: Path tracing